 Croatia’s shrinking population is primarily due to a lack of jobs.
-I visited a business incubator in the country’s second-largest city of Split.
-Here I met with entrepreneurs starting businesses that could create new jobs and stop the exodus.
+I recently visited a business incubator in the country’s second-largest city of Split and met with entrepreneurs starting businesses that could create new jobs.

 Cover Photo: Split, Croatia | Tricia A. Mitchell